gwik/photoroomtest/README.md

 Slice = namedtuple('Slice', ['share_count', 'start_offset'])

 def build_model_shares_lookup_table(model_weights, num_shares):
-    """ Builds the lookup table for shares.
+    """ Builds the lookup table for slices.

     `model_weights` is a dictionary model_name -> relative weight, the
-    sum of weights must be 1.0
+    sum of weights must be 1.0.

-    `num_shares` a constant that represent the total space to be divided among the models.
+    `num_shares` is a constant that represent the total space to be divided among the models.

     Builds a dictionary model_name -> Slice.
 Each models